 Accounting I - Principles of Financial Accounting (3, Fall) Fundamentals of theory and practice, principles of double entry.
 Design and use of books of account and posting of typical transactions and balances.
-Preparation of work sheets, financial statements, and balance sheets.
-(Prerequisite: Accounting major) (Also BUSS 2900)
+Preparation of worksheets, financial statements, and balance sheets.

 Accounting II - Principles of Managerial Accounting (3, Spring) A continuation of ACCT 2900.
 Further consideration of principles and concepts of financial accounting, cost accounting, budgeting, and managerial concepts are introduced.
-(Prerequisite: ACCT 2900 or BUSS 2900)
+(Prerequisite: ACCT 2900)